richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 Navigate to SQL >> Settings >> Compute + Storage and adjust settings:

-1. **Max vCores**
+1. Max vCores
    - Defines the upper limit of CPU resources that your database can use
    - During periods of high workload, the database can scale up to this maximum, potentially reducing query times and improving overall performance
    - Increasing max vCores is beneficial if you anticipate or experience spikes in CPU demand
-2. **Min vCores**
+2. Min vCores
    - Defines the baseline amount of CPU resources that are always allocated to your database
    - A higher min vCores ensures more consistent performance because you avoid waiting for the service to “warm up” or scale out when queries arrive
    - However, a higher min vCores also increases the baseline cost, as you pay for these allocated resources even when your database is idle

 ###### Deciding How to Adjust Min and Max vCores

-- **Performance Sensitivity**: If you have critical workloads that need consistently fast response times, you might raise the **min vCores** so the database doesn’t have to ramp up from near zero.
+- Performance Sensitivity: If you have critical workloads that need consistently fast response times, you might raise the min vCores so the database doesn’t have to ramp up from near zero.
-- **Cost Optimization**: If cost is a major concern and your workload is intermittent, you can keep **min vCores** lower, allowing the database to scale down during idle times, but expect some performance delay when the load first ramps up.
+- Cost Optimization: If cost is a major concern and your workload is intermittent, you can keep min vCores lower, allowing the database to scale down during idle times, but expect some performance delay when the load first ramps up.
-- **Handling Peak Loads**: If you occasionally run CPU‑intensive queries (such as cross joins or large aggregations), raising the **max vCores** ensures your database can scale up to handle those spikes without throttling.
+- Handling Peak Loads: If you occasionally run CPU‑intensive queries (such as cross joins or large aggregations), raising the max vCores ensures your database can scale up to handle those spikes without throttling.

 ###### Practical Steps

-1. **Monitor Current Usage**
+1. Monitor Current Usage
-   - Use **Azure Metrics** or **Query Performance Insight** to see your current CPU usage patterns
+   - Use Azure Metrics or Query Performance Insight to see your current CPU usage patterns
    - Identify whether you’re regularly hitting your max vCores or if performance suffers during spikes
-2. **Adjust Gradually**
+2. Adjust Gradually
-   - Increase **max vCores** by one tier at a time and observe query performance improvements
+   - Increase max vCores by one tier at a time and observe query performance improvements
-   - If you have frequent workloads that need consistent performance, raise **min vCores** to avoid scale‑up delays
+   - If you have frequent workloads that need consistent performance, raise min vCores to avoid scale‑up delays
-3. **Test Your Workload**
+3. Test Your Workload
    - Run your most demanding queries (like the cross join examples) to see if performance meets expectations
-   - If queries still take too long or you see throttling, consider further increasing **max vCores** or raising **min vCores**
+   - If queries still take too long or you see throttling, consider further increasing max vCores or raising min vCores

-By fine‑tuning **min vCores** and **max vCores** within the Serverless model, you can strike the right balance between cost savings and performance for your specific workload.
+By fine‑tuning min vCores and max vCores within the Serverless model, you can strike the right balance between cost savings and performance for your specific workload.

-##### Execute Query
+##### Compare Performance

-Navigate to Query Editor and re-execute:

 ```sql
 SELECT COUNT_BIG(*)